|THERMO Spoken Here! ~ J. Pohl ©||TOC NEXT ~ 160|

 What does the word, "polytropic" mean?
 Who invented the idea, why, and how?
-We need not know the answers.
+These are valid questions, of course, but we need not know the answers.
 Be it sufficient to understand, to start, that systems the substances of which are an ideal gas are highly amenable to analytic analysis.
 Properties of a gas are "locked together," ruled be the ideal gas equation.
 That one, a simple equation tells truth of ideal gas behavior, permits grand analysis schemes to be imagined and launched (on paper) - Polytropic Processes.

 The properties are: p,v and T. So if a relation of two is defined then (by the ideal gas law) the third is known.
 At the time thinking happened, the easier properties of the ideal gas, to know and measure, were pressure and volume with volume easier than pressure.